open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

         key: label2
         regex: field=(?P<value>.+)
         from: pod
-  pod_association: # how to associate the data to a pod (order matters)
+  pod_association: # How to associate the data to a pod (order matters)
     - sources: # First try to use the value of the resource attribute k8s.pod.ip
         - from: resource_attribute
           name: k8s.pod.ip